davidbr5264/url2singbox/README.md

   (`sing-box.sagernet.org/manual/proxy/client/`).
 Unmatched traffic routes through the proxy group; if every proxy is unreachable, connections fail rather than silently going direct.
+- **Device (Windows/macOS/Linux/Android/iOS)** changes several things that are genuinely platform-specific, not just labels:
+  - **Self-exclusion** (the rule that stops sing-box's own traffic from looping back through its own tunnel) only applies on Windows/macOS/ Linux, with the right process name per platform (`sing-box.exe` on Windows, `sing-box` — no extension — elsewhere).
+Skipped on Android/iOS, since those platforms exclude the VPN app's own traffic natively (Android's `VpnService.protect()`, the iOS NetworkExtension model) — the manual rule would be redundant there.
+  - **`auto_redirect`** only appears as an option on Linux — confirmed Linux + nftables only in sing-box's own TUN docs; it does nothing on any other platform.
+  - **Per-app routing** uses a different mechanism per platform, not just a different field name.
+Windows/macOS/Linux use a `process_name` route rule (an allowlist switches `route.final` to `direct`; a denylist leaves it on `proxy`).
+Android uses `include_package`/`exclude_package` directly on the TUN inbound — sing-box's native mechanism, mapping to Android's own `VpnService.addAllowedApplication`/ `addDisallowedApplication`, which excludes apps at the OS level before packets reach sing-box's router at all, rather than matching and redirecting them after the fact.
+There's a confirmed open sing-box bug report (`SagerNet/sing-box#3387`) where this doesn't fully restrict traffic in some root/command-line Android setups — it's the correct, documented field, but not guaranteed airtight in every deployment, and the generator surfaces that as a warning when you use it. **iOS disables per-app routing entirely** — sing-box confirms process/package matching doesn't work there at all, a permanent limitation rather than something pending, so the control is disabled rather than silently generating a rule that won't do anything.
 - **DNS:** an encrypted resolver (Cloudflare or Google DoH, or a custom IP) connected by its real hostname rather than a bare IP, resolved instantly via a static `hosts`-type DNS entry rather than a network round-trip —